-Admission to the Elementary Course
+Admission to the Primary and Elementary Courses

 - Candidates with a Bachelor's Degree and an A.M.I.
 Primary Diploma*